 Science capital research brings together everything that we know about good science engagement.

-A science-capital-informed approach is about reflecting on your STEM engagement offer through the eyes of your audiences.
+A science-capital-informed approach is about reflecting on your science, technology, engineering and maths (STEM) engagement offer through the eyes of your audiences.
 Taking this approach allows us to create an environment where people from all walks of life feel welcome at, and inspired by, our STEM experiences.

 These key points can easily be applied to any STEM engagement experience:

 Use visual and verbal language that helps everyone to feel that they can do and be part of STEM.

 Help everybody to feel welcome and confident to take part in your experiences.

 Help people to recognise that they have and use a wide range of STEM skills.

 Encourage people to talk about the experiences they have had with you and about STEM in their lives.

 Provide ways to help people to continue making STEM connections after your experience.